cofoundry-cms/Cofoundry.Docs/src/Getting Started/Sample Projects.md

 The application is also separated into two projects demonstrating an example of how you might structure your domain layer to keep this layer separate from your web layer.

 - Startup registration
-- Web Api and use of `IApiResponseHelper`
+- Web API and use of `IApiResponseHelper`
 - Structuring commands and queries using CQS
 - Multiple related custom entities - Cats, Breeds and Features
 - A member area with a registration and sign in process
 - Using an entity framework DbContext to represent custom database tables
 - Executing stored procedures using `IEntityFrameworkSqlExecutor`
 - Integrating custom entity data with entity framework data access
-- Using the auto-updater to run sql scripts
+- Using the auto-updater to run SQL scripts
 - Email notifications & email templating
 - Registering services with the DI container